ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 }));
 ```

-The first couple lines of the store constant will be necessary for the [Backend Listeners](#backend-listeners) section, and therefore will be covered later.
-These lines will set the store's state via a `set()` function with the `rustState` object, ensuring synchronization with the backend Rust state.
+This part of the store definition will be necessary for the [Backend Listeners](#backend-listeners).
+The store's state is set via a `set()` function with the `rustState` object, ensuring synchronization with the backend Rust state.
 The `Partial` type needs to be assigned to the interface since only a *partial* of the interface's properties gets updated (in this case, `state`), otherwise it will give a type error.

 ### Methods